 Audits will be conducted by BPA Auditors.
 It is our intention that each member of the AOS will receive one site audit per year, as a matter of course.
 Additional audits may be carried out as necessary.

 What happens to the results of these audits?

-After an audit has been completed on site, the results will be sent back to BPA, detailing any recommendations for compliance made by the auditor.
-This will be followed up by a letter to you from the AOS Team that will cover any matters that we feel require attention and rectification.
-Any audits carried out by BPA or NSI will be treated confidentially, and any recommendations will be taken under advisement.
+After an audit has been completed on site, the results will be reviewed by the BPA.
+This will be followed up by a letter to you from the AOS Team.
+This letter will cover any matters we feel require attention and or rectification.
+Any audits carried out will be treated confidentially.

 How often can I expect my organisation to be audited?